Abandoned Cart Email (Architect)

 Email Header

-Every email consists of two parts: the header information and the body of the message.
+Every email consists of two parts: the header and the body.
 Email header lines contain behind-the-scenes information that makes up the first part of an email message.
 They control the transmission of the message and metadata, including the subject, origin, and destination email addresses, the path an email takes, the servers it passes along the way, the time it does so, and the message's priority.

 Engagement